CompCogNeuro/CompCogNeuro.github.io/content/attractor-dynamics.md

 ## Simulations

-* [[faces sim]] (Part II) demonstrates how top-down and bottom-up processing interact to produce imagery and help resolve ambiguous inputs (partially occluded faces).
+* [[faces simulation]] (Part II) demonstrates how top-down and bottom-up processing interact to produce imagery and help resolve ambiguous inputs (partially occluded faces).

-* [[necker cube sim]] demonstrates how lateral excitatory connections can produce attractor dynamics in the case of a classic ambiguous visual stimulus.
+* [[necker cube simulation]] demonstrates how lateral excitatory connections can produce attractor dynamics in the case of a classic ambiguous visual stimulus.

-* [[cats and dogs sim]] demonstrates bottom-up and top-down dynamics in a semantic network representing different levels of information about cats and dogs.
+* [[cats and dogs simulation]] demonstrates bottom-up and top-down dynamics in a semantic network representing different levels of information about cats and dogs.